Rahul-ku-Mo/Work-Tracker/README.md

 # Work-Tracker

+## Deployed Link:

 A sophisticated task tracking application unlike Trello Board.
 The UI is much similar to Trello.
 Here you can manage your day to day task.

 What you will find here: **React**, **Firebase**, **Custom Hooks**, **Tailwind CSS**

-##Things to add Auth Integration, Real-time user Updates and much more......
+## Things to add Auth Integration, Real-time user Updates and much more......

 # Walkthrough